Logo

 Insight from patients with breathing issue

 This project start from a design workshop with NHS and STEAMhouse.
-We had a research session with patients and physiotherapists to have a better understanding of their frustration in different situation.
+We had a research session with patients and physiotherapists to have a better understanding of their frustration in breathing therapy.
 The aim of this project is framing a potential design approach to improve users problems.

 image